Booth Library: Booth Library

 Mary Josephine Booth, who became University Librarian in 1904, lobbied for a free-standing library building for many years.
 In the early 1940s, the new building was approved and architect Joseph Booton drew up the plans.
 In 1948, three years after her retirement, Miss Booth turned the first shovel full of earth to begin the construction of Booth Library.

 The $2.1 million building was dedicated in 1950.
 Spread across four floors, 37500 sqft of space was available with seating for 500 people and shelf space for 150,000 volumes.
 By 1965, the collection had grown to 114,000 volumes.
 Construction began for an annex in 1967, which extended shelving capacity to 475,000 volumes and expanded seating areas to hold 1,300 people.
 The annex opened to the public in 1968.

-The Renovation
+Renovation

 In 1999, work began on a $22.5 million renovation and expansion project.
 Total available space was increased to 165000 sqft and shelving capacity was expanded to 1,500,000 volumes.
-The Chicago-based firm Holabird & Root worked closely with people from the library, the University, and the Illinois Capital Development Board to ensure that the renovated building would preserve the best features of the original architecture while improving the 1968 annex and unifying the original building, annex, and new addition to the south end of the building.
+The Chicago-based firm Holabird & Root worked closely with people from the library, the university, and the Illinois Capital Development Board to ensure that the renovated building would preserve the best features of the original architecture while improving the 1968 annex and unifying the original building, annex, and new addition to the south end of the building.
 The original 1948 south facade was exposed, restored, and now makes up one wall of the atrium connecting the north and south portions of the building.
 The 30-month renovation project was completed in 2002.